Where to Start Travel Nursing?

-The big question of where to start travel nursing.
-Some travelers are completely open to location and willing/able to go wherever there is a need.
+Sometimes this is the most intimidating question.
+Some travelers are completely open to location and willing to go wherever there is a need.
 Others want a specific location for a variety of reasons.
 There is no right or wrong place to start travel nursing.

 Know your Restrictions

-If you have some restrictions on where and when you can go, you have a little planning to do.
-I would advise you to be as open as possible as a brand new traveler.
+If you have some restrictions on where you can work as a travel nurse, or a specific timeline, you have a little planning to do.
+Keep in mind that for your first assignment, you might have to be a little more flexible.
 Being open to locations will make it easier to find your first contract.

 Perhaps you have an ailing family member and want to be close to a major airport if a family emergency arises.
 Will you be unhappy if you’re in a small town and don’t have a major shopping mall?
 Does small town living drive you to madness?
 Cities make you dizzy and disoriented?
 Only you know where you are comfortable.